salmondavidp/Project-AI/README.md

 # JEDA

-A Virtual Assistant Made By CS Brach 5th sem AEIP Gada
+A Virtual Assistant Made By CS Brach 5th sem AEIP Gadag

 This project aims to Make Virtual assistants available for everyone

-Call Her Hi "JEDA"
+Call Her Hi "Name"

-JEDA is Reliable and easy to use, listens to you, and answers questions Faster.
+"Name" is Reliable and easy to use, listens to you, and answers questions Faster.

-Functions
-    speach recognation
-    A